2004 South Florida Bulls football team

-The 2004 South Florida Bulls football team represented the University of South Florida (USF) in the 2004 college football season.
+The 2004 South Florida Bulls football team represented the University of South Florida (USF) in the 2004 NCAA Division I-A football season.
 Their head coach was Jim Leavitt, and the USF Bulls played their home games at Raymond James Stadium in Tampa, FL.
 The 2004 college football season was only the 8th season overall for the Bulls, and their second and final season in Conference USA.